 Makes agreements (6) that maintain contracts under unbalanced conditions.
 The promises and deals may sustain the core balance even in conditions of criminal activity and widespread distrust.

 rogesha-6 controls disagreeable environments, including dis-verse (turning away = divorce) The ruler of aristhāna in occupation of bhava-7 may indicate pollution, crankiness, blaming behaviors, illness, jealousy, drug addiction, or chronic poverty in the characteristics of the personal or professional partnerships.
 Financial mismanagement (6), accepting exorbitant loans (6) or reckless over-spending (6) by the spouse, and general imbalance in married life due to to the mate's lack (6) of negotiating skills are some of the consequence of this position.

 General signification of illness and animosity in the spousal attitude.
 May be relieved if the lifepartner has chosen a ministry of service as a medical worker, social worker, warrior, or criminal attorney.
 If the mate does not have a professional ministry of service, there may be Learning Pathway experience of jealousy, addiction, or toxicity in alliances, bargained agreements, and contractual partnerships.

 If the graha is benefic, may signify a lifetime of negotiating quarrels, but one may have much success in this pursuit if supported with professional training, e.g. attorney, military officer

-Another outcome of rogesha-6 pleasure-giver subhagraha in 7 is that the first spouse may suffer some definitively chronic or serious illness.
+Another outcome of rogesha-6 pleasure-giver subhagraha in 7 = the first spouse may suffer some definitively chronic or serious illness.

 If the graha is malefic the spouse may have some relationship-damaging behaviors such as a persistently adversarial approach toward making agreements, inability to make or keep a promise, or a long-term illness or addiction, or perhaps mental imbalance.